Redland

 • No memory leaks.

 Rasqal does not provide an RDF API or triple store, but relies on external libraries implementing the triple store API providing matched RDF data originally from a specified content URI.
-Rasqal ships with triple store implementations using the output of an RDF parser from Raptor and over a Redland indexed triple store.
-These can be called using the standalone roqet query utility giving a query language identifier and query string to run the query over content described inside the query string (in RDQL, the FROM clause).
+Rasqal ships with a triple store implementation using the output of an RDF parser from Raptor.
+This can be called using the standalone command line roqet query utility giving a query language identifier (default sparql), the query string and optionally the data to use unless it is declared in the query string.

-Rasqal also works inside Redland (0.9.17 or newer) to provide support for query languages, a query API and a result bindings API over graphs stored in Redland.
+Rasqal is used inside Redland to provide support for query languages, a query API and a result bindings API over graphs stored in indexed Redland triple stores.
+Since this can index the triples it will be faster than the default rasqal triple store of reading the triples from Raptor into memory when the queries are complex.

 Supported Query Languages